-Also two Tier 3 ill-health pensions that were due to cease during the year having been in payment for the maximum of 3 years, were reviewed and uplifted to a Tier 2.
+Of the Tier 3 ill-health pensions in payment, only 1 case reviewed at 18mths was uplifted to a Tier 2.

 Monitoring of Employers

 Employee and Employer contributions must be received by the 19th of the month following deduction from payroll.
 These are then reconciled against pensionable remuneration and contribution rates that apply to individual employers.